sfazli96/DinoMart/README.md

 # About Sam-Mart
 - Sam-Mart is an online e-commerce marketplace for your average day that only focuses on prehistoric products and animals that you can have as a pet.
 My platform offers a variety of different types of prehistoric animals or even fossils to have as a collection.
 In this website, you can have the ability to sign up, log in or leave a review on a dinosaur you like.
 Additionally, users can add there pet into the their shopping cart and checkout to buy it.

-To check out the live version of this website, simple follow this link: .
+To check out the live version of this website, simple follow this link: https://sammart.onrender.com.
 Thank you for considering Sam-Mart for your pet needs!

 # Technologies Used:
       - Javascript
       - Python
       - React
       - Redux
       - Flask
       - NodeJS
       - CSS
       - Database: PostgreSQL
       - Hosting: Render

+# Pages
+## Home Page
+- Access the login and sign up modal from the top right corner.
+(add picture here)

+## Sign up Modal
+- You can fill in the required information such as email, username and password to sign up.
+(add picture here)

+## Login Modal
+- Log in as an existing user or as demo user
+(add picture here)

+## Read details of prehistoric products / Animals
+(picture here)

+## Post/Edit/Delete a review
+(picture here)

+## Read/Edit/Delete Shopping Cart
+(add picture here)

+## Extra page (404 error page):
+(add picture here)

+- Bonus features (coming soon)

-# Flask React Project
+# Flask React Project Setup

 This is the starter for the Flask React project.